lilywang1988/BivPPL/README.md

 Purpose
 -------

 This R package is to analyze bivariate survival outcomes.
 Here specifically, we implement this method to analyze alternating recurrent events using a bivariate correlated frailty model.
 Both the regression parameters and the variance-covariance matrix will be estimated.
 This R package allow data to have many clusters.
-The estimation procedure is similar to the traditional PPL method as established in (e.g. [coxme](https://cran.r-project.org/web/packages/coxme/index.html), while we do not require knowing the correlation direction between the correlated two events.
+The estimation procedure is similar to the traditional PPL method as established in [coxme](https://cran.r-project.org/web/packages/coxme/index.html), while we do not require knowing the correlation direction between the correlated two events.

 This R package will be improved and upgraded in the near future.